Lymphedema Prevention Program

-Unfortunately, the lymphatic system does not have the ability to repair itself.
-Once an area has been damaged, it does not heal on its own.
+Unfortunately, the lymphatic system has limited ability to repair itself.
 This is why our goal is to find lymphedema early by testing you with SOZO.
 When we find lymphedema early (Stage 0 or Stage 1) and treat it, we can prevent it from getting worse and leading to serious swelling and/or infection.

 To decrease the chances of developing lymphedema, after cancer treatment a patient should:

 - Avoid applying pressure to the treated side of the body.

 - Avoid needle sticks and blood pressures on the area while undergoing treatment.

 - Reduce risk of developing minor cuts by using gloves.